Trusted WordPress tutorials, when you need them most.

 How to Replace ‘Add Title’ Placeholder Text in WordPress

-When you create a new post, you will see the placeholder text ‘Add title’.
+By default, the WordPress content editor uses the placeholder text ‘Add Title’ to show you where to add the post’s headline.
 There may be times when it’s more useful to display different text.

 How to Replace 'Add Title' Text in WordPress